szabgab/python.code-maven.com/books/python-programming/src/basic/download-the-examples.md

 Sometimes people get an error:

-The soulution is then to do the following: (on Windows)
+The solution is then to do the following: (on Windows)

 ```
 set GIT_SSL_NO_VERIFY=true